Atlantic.Net Blog

 Step 3 – Create the Export Directory

-Next, you will need to create a directory that you want to share with the client machine.
+Next, you must create a directory you want to share with the client machine.
 You can create it with the following command:

 mkdir /nfsshare